 All students in full-time degree programs are required to activate and maintain a Ryerson University central Matrix email account, which shall be the official means by which they will communicate with the university.
-Procedures for student activation and use, as well as the Ryerson Student Computing guidelines, are available on the Ryerson University website, found here.
+Procedures for student activation and use, as well as the Ryerson Student Computing guidelines, are available on the Ryerson University CCS website.

 You must regularly monitor your email account.
 Every account has a quota that controls how much mail can be stored.
 If you allow email to build up beyond that, the mail system will start rejecting new email.
 To avoid this, check your account regularly and delete any mail you no longer need.
 Mail you want to keep but that does not have to reside on the mail system should be moved to your computer.

-Several dates through the year comprise important deadlines affecting timetable choices, payment and refund of fees, and more.
-See the Calendar for a list of these dates.
+Several dates through the year comprise important deadlines affecting timetable choices, payment, refund of fees and more.
+Visit the Significant Dates Calendar.

 Governance and Appeals

 When a student or an instructor feels the rules have been broken, there are a number of steps available to resolve the problem.
 Some deal with curriculum and teaching issues, while others are best described as academic problems due to external pressures.
-If you have issues or difficulties, please begin by reviewing the School of Journalism’s bylaws.
+If you have issues or difficulties, please begin by reviewing the School of Journalism’s Rules and Guidelines.

 There are basic rules which apply to every course offered at Ryerson.
 These are generally covered by the University’s Course Management Policy.
 Every student should be familiar with the policy, which gives minimum requirements for the content of course outlines and what they must contain, the provision of timely and constructive feedback, and the nature of grading and evaluation.